seajoshc/alppb/README.md

 - [ ] Make CodeBuild Docker image details more clear and document
 - [ ] Add verbosity levels
 - [ ] Add Sphinx docs
-## v1.1
+## Planned
-- [ ] Create an s3 bucket when an arg is specified
-- [ ] Allow user to optionally specify an IAM role
 - [ ] One or more modules can be specified in one invocation of alpaca
 - [ ] Allow specification of a requirements.txt file to use as a list of all modules to build
 - [ ] Specify download location of the artifact
+- [ ] Create an s3 bucket when an arg is specified
+- [ ] Allow user to optionally specify an IAM role
+- [ ] Specify the Python version that should be used to build the package (choices come from supported AWS Lambda versions)

 # FAQs
 1) Where does the name Alpaca come from?